-Other design features, such as trench separation, maximum lateral lengths, maximum width of trench or bed, minimum depth of soil backfill, cover material, setbacks, etc., must be the same as for other soil dispersal components. (see WAC 246-272A-0234 and WAC 246-272A-0210)
+Other design features, such as trench separation, maximum lateral lengths, maximum width of trench or bed, minimum depth of soil backfill, cover material, setbacks, etc., must be the same as for other soil dispersal components.

 4. Operation and Maintenance

 4.1.
 Management